zencq/libNOM.io/GAMEUPDATE.md

 ### Global
 * For new game modes the `GetGameModeEnum` needs to be updated.
+* For new difficulty preset the `DifficultyPresetTypeEnum` needs to be updated.
 * Will probably never be the case but if the formula for the version numbers changes, the `CalculateBaseVersion` and `CalculateVersion` need an updated as well.